Current Design Criteria and Codes (2015)

 2017 Updates - NEW

-The City of Overland Park is considering updates to the Design and Construction Standards Manual.
+The city of Overland Park is considering updates to the Design and Construction Standards Manual.
 This manual governs design and construction requirements for public and private infrastructure in the City and was last updated in May 2015.
-Part of the update process includes a public input meeting which was held Friday, January 20th, 2017 where the proposed changes were presented.
+Part of the update process includes a public input meeting, which was held Friday, Jan.
+20, 2017, where the proposed changes were presented.

-Please provide any comments on the proposed updates to the Design Standards and Construction Specifications by the close of business on February 24, 2017.
+Please provide any comments on the proposed updates to the Design Standards and Construction Specifications, by the close of business on Feb.
+24, 2017.
 Written comments or questions should be submitted to the Engineer of the Day at email@example.com.

 Once the public input process has concluded, the final standards will be implemented for any new projects submitted for initial review after adoption.
 The new standards will not go into effect prior to May 1, 2017.